UlrikHjort/LCD2004-HD44780-4bit-8bit-Ada-interface-for-Raspberry-Pi/README.md

-# 4bit/8bit Hitachi HD44780 LCD2004 Ada interface for Raspberry Pi
+# 4bit/8bit HD44780 LCD2004 Ada interface for Raspberry Pi

 Ada Interface for Raspberry Pi for controlling a LCD2004 HD44780 (4 lines of 20 5*7 characters) display.